22Apr

 03Mar

-C-Level Hiring Trends in the Middle East: What’s Shaping Executive Search in 2025?
+C-Level Hiring Trends in the Middle East: What’s Shaping Executive Search in 2025

+The Middle East continues to be one of the fastest-growing regions for executive search and leadership hiring.
+As Saudi Arabia and the UAE accelerate large-scale economic transformation initiatives, demand for high-caliber C-level executives across technology, banking, engineering, and FMCG continues to rise.
 The Middle East has become one of the fastest-growing regions for executive search, with companies in technology, banking, finance, engineering, and FMCG aggressively seeking top leadership talent.
 As economies like the UAE and Saudi Arabia continue their Vision 2030 transformations, the demand for high-caliber C-Level executives is at an all-time high.
 However, the dynamics of hiring in the region are evolving.
 Here are the key trends shaping C-Level hiring in the Middle East in 2025:

 1. The Rise of Digital-Savvy Leaders